collocations.org

 the largest private art collection in the world

-a research collection available for study by archaeologists
+a research collection available for study by historians

-antiques, art, book, CD, coin, manuscript, photographic, picture, plant, record, stamp
+antiques, art, book, CD, coin, DVD, manuscript, music, photographic, picture, plant, record, specimen, stamp

 The museum boasts a superb collection of medieval weapons.